Brit milah: Metzitzah B'Peh (oral suction)

-The practice of metzitzah b'peh posed a serious risk in the transfer of herpes from mohelim to eight Israeli infants, one of whom suffered brain damage.
+Researchers in Israel reported eight cases of baby boys becoming infected with the herpes simplex virus type 1 (HSV-1) after direct oral-genital contact between the infant and a religious circumciser; one suffered brain damage.
 When three New York City infants contracted herpes after metzizah b'peh by one mohel and one of them died, New York authorities took out a restraining order against the mohel requiring use of a sterile glass tube, or pipette.
 The mohel's attorney argued that the New York Department of Health had not supplied conclusive medical evidence linking his client with the disease.
 In September 2005, the city withdrew the restraining order and turned the matter over to a rabbinical court.
 Thomas Frieden, the Health Commissioner of New York City, wrote, "There exists no reasonable doubt that 'metzitzah b'peh' can and has caused neonatal herpes infection....The Health Department recommends that infants being circumcised not undergo metzitzah b'peh."
 In May 2006, the Department of Health for New York State issued a protocol for the performance of metzitzah b'peh.
 Antonia Novello, Commissioner of Health for New York State, together with a board of rabbis and doctors, worked, she said, to "allow the practice of metzizah b'peh to continue while still meeting the Department of Health's responsibility to protect the public health".
 Later in New York City in 2012 a 2-week-old baby died of herpes because of metzitzah b'peh.

 In three medical papers done in Israel, Canada, and the US, oral suction following circumcision was suggested as a cause in 11 cases of neonatal herpes.
 Researchers noted that prior to 1997, neonatal herpes reports in Israel were rare, and that the late instances were correlated with the mothers carrying the virus themselves.
 Rabbi Doctor Mordechai Halperin implicates the "better hygiene and living conditions that prevail among the younger generation", which lowered to 60% the rate of young Israeli Haredi mothers who carry the virus.
 He explains that an "absence of antibodies in the mothers' blood means that their newborn sons received no such antibodies through the placenta, and therefore are vulnerable to infection by HSV-1".